TjerkR/cornhole-arena/README.md

 GET  /players    - list players
 POST /games      - start a game with existing players
 ```

+Games end automatically when a team scores 21 points.

 This code is intentionally lightweight for hackathon use.
 Feel free to expand upon it!